-4.1.1 Working With the Dashboard
+4.1.1 Working With the Dashboard and Status pages

 When you start the Management Console, you must log in using the default credentials or credentials you created.

 Caution: As best practice for security, immediately change the default password and/or create additional accounts.
 See the menu item Authorized Users).